GeoscienceAustralia/ga-aem/makefiles/README.md

 ================

 ##Directory for makefiles
-	*To compile on linux: Read, modify and run "run_make.sh"
+	*To compile on linux: Read, modify and run version of "my_run_make.sh" *See for example raijin_run_make.sh

 ##You will need to set the
 	* cxx (C++ compiler)